All Hallows, Twickenham

-All Hallows Twickenham is a Grade I listed church and parish of the Church of England in Twickenham, London.
+All Hallows Twickenham is a Grade I listed church and parish of the Church of England in Twickenham in the London Borough of Richmond upon Thames.
 It incorporates the tower of All Hallows Lombard Street and is prominently south of a major road of west London, near Twickenham Stadium, specifically the Chertsey Road (A316).

 The church took many structures of Sir Christopher Wren's All Hallows Lombard Street in the City of London which was demolished in 1937; its stone square tower, bells, stone pillared cloister and many interior fittings and furnishings were moved to the site.